All companies

 Line itemMonthly cost

-A 5× jump in usage turns a $59 plan into a $309 bill — so the uncapped overage is the line item early-stage teams must forecast, not the sticker price.
+A ~3.4× jump in usage turns a $59 plan into a $208 bill — so the uncapped overage is the line item early-stage teams must forecast, not the sticker price.
+(The $22 Starter tier lists included minutes but advertises no pay-as-you-go CVI rate, so teams expecting to exceed 60 minutes should plan on Builder, where overage begins.)

 Want to estimate your own Tavus bill?
 Use the Tavus pricing calculator to model your monthly cost based on conversation minutes, video-generation minutes, and custom replicas.